OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_PGI.md

 ## C. Project Objectives:

-To develop a OnlineQuizPlatform APP that will help manage the quiz with the following features:
+To develop a OnlineQuizPlatform  that will help manage the quiz with the following features:
 1.Automate Quiz Creation and Grading: Reduce manual effort by allowing educators to create quizzes easily and have them graded automatically.
 2.Support Multiple Question Formats: Include various types of questions such as multiple-choice, true/false, short answer, and essay.
 3.Feedback: Provide instant feedback to participants to enhance the learning experience.